Pleasant Street Residence Modern Home in Saugatuck, Michigan by Brian…

 Pleasant Street Residence

-The conviction that the '40s, '50s, and '60s were the pinnacle of American design resonates when a HR geek, Art, Architecture & Design Aficionado teams up with west Michigan firm, Lucid Architecture.
+In a truly unique collaboration, the client and home owner, Brian Schipper, lead the design effort for this incredible home.
+He chose to task Lucid Architecture with the role of Architect of Record to ensure that his vision and all of the design details were executed with the highest degree of clarity and finish.

-The home embodies classic mid-century modern style and detail right down to the pinch-pleat.
+Brian, well versed in Mid Century Modern design and living, directed all design aspects of this project to ensure everything (right down to the curtain pleats) truly embodies classic Mid Century Modern style and detail.
+After abandoning an earlier less purely modern design, the floor plan for the home was drawn by Brian on a rainy Saturday while living in San Francisco.
+He located the structure around six 160 year-old white and red oak trees that were preserved on the site, and took advantage of a building location established by a previous existing structure on the site.
+To continue the in-town living style that Brian and his husband have enjoyed on the porch of their 1908 Arts and Crafts house located a block away, the streetward edge of the home was pushed forward on the site to maintain the built edge of the existing streetscape.

-The client Brian Schipper, Chief People Officer at Yext, Inc., lead the design effort, and tasked Lucid as the Architect of Record to ensure that his vision and all of the design details were executed to the highest degree of finish.
+A rigorous 8’ structural grid defined the organization in which the client’s plan took shape.
+Conceptually, the home is divided into two zones.
+The public living spaces are open to the street in the south zone, and the private spaces are located north zone in the rearward part of the home.
+Exterior walls are either glass or vertical cedar infilled between the structural framing, carefully chosen based on function within.
+The skin of the home is clad with solid cedar wall panels, or transparent floor to ceiling glass wall panels inserted between the 8’ structural grid.
+The cantilevered roof dramatically reaches out to shelter the house as well as outdoor areas and entryways.
+The informal orientation of the entrance, screened porch, large open kitchen and garage are intended to encourage casual spontaneous interactions with friends and family.

 Add your own project for the chance to be featured in Editor's Picks.